 Also, pay attention to the terms used in product titles and descriptions, you will get some direction from that-- but always back it up with proper research.
 There are some excellent apps that integrate with Etsy to reveal more empirical data, such as store statistics, listing audits and SEO (search engine optimization) search volume results.
 These are the three most popular:

 In future blog posts, I will look into each one in more detail and discuss the pros and cons as well as pricing structures.
-I suggest getting started with Erank.
+I highly suggest getting started with Erank.

 Using the Etsy Search Bar